What to do with your furniture and appliances before moving out of Colombia

 First things first: the realistic inventory

-The most common mistake when an expat sells in Colombia is setting "catalog" prices.
+The most common mistake when an expat sells in Colombia is using "catalog" prices.
 The second-hand market here values practicality more than brand.
 A reasonable guide for appliances in good condition: with 1-2 years of use, ask for between 50% and 60% of the original price.
 With 3-4 years, between 35% and 45%.
 With 5 or more years, no more than 30%, unless it is a brand with sustained demand.

 To give you concrete figures: a 400-liter Mabe fridge in good condition can go for between $800,000 and $1,200,000.
-An 18-kilo washing machine with less than three years of use, between $700,000 and $1,000,000.
+An 18kg washing machine with less than three years of use, between $700,000 and $1,000,000.
 A 55" Samsung TV that is three years old, between $600,000 and $900,000.
-For furniture, the margin is tighter because they are difficult to transport—a three-seater sofa you bought for $1,500,000 might go for $500,000-$700,000 if the buyer has a way to pick it up.
+For furniture, the margin is tighter because they are difficult to transport —a three-seater sofa that you bought for $1,500,000 might go for $500,000-$700,000 if the buyer has a way to pick it up.

 The bundle strategy: sell more in less time